-Coreference annotation is performed manually, building on the automatically detected mentions.
-A single annotator reviews the text, assigns entity identifiers to each mention, corrects errors from the mention detection step, deleting spurious mentions, adding missed ones, and adjusting incorrect boundaries. his process yield gold-standard annotations for both mentions and coreference chains.
+Coreference annotation is performed manually, building upon the automatically detected mentions.
+A single trained annotator reviews the text, assigns entity identifiers to each mention, corrects errors from the mention detection step, deleting spurious mentions, adding missed ones, and adjusting incorrect boundaries.
+This process ensures that both the mentions and the coreference are considered gold annotations at the end.